Lisa Candler and Fatima Khalil have earned statewide recognition and scholarships for their accomplishments as Highline College students.

 “We are proud to have Ms. Candler and Ms. Khalil representing Highline as All-Washington Scholars,” said Dr. Jack Bermingham, president of Highline College.
 “Their accomplishments and contributions both inside and outside the classroom are laudable, demonstrating the character and leadership worthy of national recognition.
 Once again, we see how important community colleges are in creating higher education pathways and support for students who have to overcome many of life’s challenges.”

 Back in 2007, after nearly two decades in the workforce, Lisa Candler’s life changed drastically when she became addicted to prescription pain medication following an injury.
 The Renton resident lost everything: her career, her family and her home.

 Four years later, she began putting her life back together in a faith-based recovery center called Hope Place, where she lived for 10 months.
-Her experience propelled her to help others in similar circumstances.“I felt a new calling and passion to help the hurting, hopeless and homeless who were dealing with mental health and substance use disorders,” said Candler.
+Her experience propelled her to help others in similar circumstances.

 She put her new calling into action by coming to Highline to study chemical dependency while working full time for Seattle’s Union Gospel Mission at a homeless shelter for women and children.